zhandos717/doc/en/components/action-button.md

 ### Display

-Thanks to `ActionGroup`, you can also change the display of buttons, showing them inline or in a dropdown menu to save space.
+With `ActionGroup`, you can also change the display of buttons, showing them inline or in a dropdown for space-saving.

 ```php
 use MoonShine\UI\Components\ActionGroup;